Zoilo Galang: Career

 His essays were also published in The Best Thing in the World and Master of Destiny (both published in 1924):

 He also worked to get 20 volumes of encyclopedia featuring Philippine-related subjects in 1957.
 The publication of such collection was hindered due to its manuscript being burned during World War II yet they were successfully able to publish the 3rd edition after the fires.
 Copies of the volumes are found throughout the world in major libraries to this day.
-He also worked as a writer of history publications for use of elementary students such as Leaders of the Philippines (1932), Important Characters in Philippine History (1939), Mario and Minda (1940), Hero of Tirad Pass and Others (1949), Mr. Perez, Teacher (1950) atHome, School and Community (1950).
+He also worked as a writer of history publications for use of elementary students such as Leaders of the Philippines (1932), Important Characters in Philippine History (1939), Mario and Minda (1940), Hero of Tirad Pass and Others (1949), Mr. Perez, Teacher (1950) and Home, School and Community (1950).